JoeyEamigh/nixos-superbird/README.md

 This project was originally built in 24 hours for [Car Thang](https://github.com/BounceU/car_thang) during a hackathon.

+**If you would like to support the development of `nixos-superbird` and Car Thang, please consider sending us any old Car Things you may have lying around.
+They are rather expensive now.**

 ## Features

 - [x] fully customizable NixOS